Interactive Lessons With Insert Learning

 - Comment on these highlights with a definition of the word in your own words.

-- The students themselves can create their own lesson to teach others about a webpage.
+- The students themselves can create their own lesson to teach others about a webpage as an extension activity.

 - The teacher can add videos, additional resources and multiple choice questions to a webpage to make it interactive.